Parliament @ Work

 referendum

 A plebiscite or vote in which citizens have a direct say on an issue.
-In Australia, a referendum must be held to alter the wording of the Australian Constitution (section 128).
-A majority of people and a majority of the States (four out of six) must approve a proposed amendment for it to succeed.
-See direct democracy and constitution.
+In Australia, a referendum must be held to alter the wording of the Australian Constitution (Section 128).
+A majority of people and a majority of the states (four out of six) must approve a proposed amendment for it to succeed.
+See also direct democracy and constitution.

 representative democracy